American Express Options Trading: A Deep Dive into Market Sentiment

 What's The Price Target?

-Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $200.0 to $350.0 for American Express during the past quarter.
+Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $220.0 to $350.0 for American Express over the recent three months.

-Assessing the volume and open interest is a strategic step in options trading.
-These metrics shed light on the liquidity and investor interest in American Express's options at specified strike prices.
-The forthcoming data visualizes the fluctuation in volume and open interest for both calls and puts, linked to American Express's substantial trades, within a strike price spectrum from $200.0 to $350.0 over the preceding 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for American Express's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of American Express's whale trades within a strike price range from $220.0 to $350.0 in the last 30 days.

 Biggest Options Spotted: